Labradors have been #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!

 Silver labs are born with beautiful blue eyes, but their eyes turn into a pale-yellowish color as they grow older.

 Yes, silver labradors can be registered as purebred if proof of 3 generations of purebred breeding is available.
 Despite this, they’ll be registered as ‘Chocolate’ labradors.

 Can silver labs be used as show dogs?

 Silver labradors do shed quite a bit during spring and fall seasons.
 But except for that, they shed average amounts of fur and only need brushing once or twice per week.

-Although there are no accurate reports about where the first silver labradors were seen, some studies suggest that they first appeared in the UK.
+Although there are no accurate reports, some studies suggest that they first appeared in the UK.